 Dewey Mountain is the subject and beneficiary of a show opening Friday at the Adirondack Artists Guild, in Saranac Lake.
 The exhibit is inspired by the 2,050-foot mountain southwest of the village.
 I’m eager to see what the artists come up with.

 The north side of Dewey hosts a cross-country-ski and snowshoe center by winter.
 The rest of the year it’s an in-town place to walk, hike and mountain bike.
 The Saranac River flows around the mountain as it enters the village.
-Like Pisgah and Baker, two other low peaks bounding the village, Dewey defines Saranac Lake’s topography as well as » Continue Reading.
+Like Pisgah and Baker, two other low peaks bounding the village, Dewey defines Saranac Lake’s topography as well as our love of mountain » Continue Reading.

 It was immensely satisfying to watch EPA administrator Lisa P. Jackson announce today that power-plant mercury emissions will be reduced 90 percent.